 Crohn’s disease is a chronic inflammatory bowel disease caused by an autoimmune disorder.
 While the mechanism of Crohn’s disease is not entirely understood, the clinical signs and treatment options have been well-documented.

 Crohn’s disease can cause ulcers to develop in the colon and/or small intestine.
-If the small intestine is afflicted, a patient suffering from Crohn’s disease might experience a bowel obstruction.
-Symptoms of Crohn’s disease include fever, vomiting, abdominal pain, diarrhea, and unintended weight loss.
+If the small intestine is afflicted, a patient might experience a bowel obstruction.
+Other symptoms can include fever, vomiting, abdominal pain, diarrhea, and unintended weight loss.

 How Can I Avoid Flare-Ups?

-Crohn’s disease flare-ups can come on suddenly and be excruciatingly painful.
-When Crohn’s disease flares, common bowel-related symptoms include diarrhea, nausea, cramping, and aching of the anus and rectum.
+Flare-ups can come on suddenly and be excruciatingly painful.
+When Crohn’s disease flares, common bowel-related symptoms include diarrhea, nausea, abdominal cramping, and aching of the anus and rectum.
 Other symptoms include joint pain, canker sores, and skin that hurts or burns when touched.
-With such horrendous symptoms, avoiding Crohn’s disease flare-ups is a top priority.
+With such bothersome symptoms, avoiding flare-ups is a top priority.

 How Do I Relieve the Pain?

 Crohn’s disease flare-ups can be intense and seem impossible to get rid of, but with the right tools you can find relief from the pain.
 Flare-ups often pop up unexpectedly.
 So pack yourself a small care package that you can take with you on the go.
 Include disposable sanitary wipes, antibacterial cleanser, and over-the-counter anti-diarrhea medication.
 Acetaminophen is the best choice for a nonprescription pain reliever, as medications like ibuprofen and naproxen can aggravate Crohn’s disease symptoms.